 - 8 oz thin spaghetti, broken in half (I used Rozini Smart Taste)

 - parmesan cheese, optional

 - In a bowl add diced tomatoes, garlic, basil, white wine vinegar, and olive oil.
 Mix together then Salt & Pepper to taste.
 Set aside.
 Set a pot of salted water on to boil noodles then drain.
 In a large skillet over medium-high heat add olive oil and chicken.
-Sprinkle Italian seasoning, salt, and pepper over the chicken and sauté until cooked through 6-8 minutes.
+Sprinkle Italian seasoning, salt, and pepper over the chicken along with the balsamic vinegar and sauté until cooked through 6-8 minutes.
 Remove from skillet and set aside to let it rest for a few minutes.
 Add the cooked spaghetti into the same skillet that you cooked the chicken in.
 Add the bruschetta marinara and chicken mix together, and cook for over medium heat for another 5-6 minutes or until heated through.
 Garnish with more fresh basil and a sprinkle of parmesan cheese.
 Enjoy!